Festool vs Makita Track Saw: Comparison and Review

 Anyone familiar with track saws will tell you that tearing is normal when making your first cut.
 However, the units we featured in this comparison post feature a splinter guard strip that lessens potential tear-out and improves cutting accuracy.

-During our close inspection of both products, it’s hard to ignore that Makita opted to use softer material for their guard strips.
+During my close inspection of both products, it’s hard to ignore that Makita opted to use softer material for their guard strips.
 But regardless, its rubber-like construction still makes it decent for accuracy.

 On the other hand, Festool designed its track saw selection with a hard polymer.
 This tough material boosts the precision of the tool.